nathanlcarlson/redfish-exporter/README.md

 * The **job** parameter specifies the Prometheus job that will be passed as label if no job was handed over during the API call.

+* The **collect_certificates** parameter specifies whether or not to collect certificate info, true of false.
+Default is false.

 ### Example of a config file

 ```yaml